 And I’m sure every parent can agree—you go to battle for your children.

 But what do you do when you have children with special needs?
-How do you fight for your child when it feels like you’re fighting alone?
+How do you become a special needs advocate and fight for your child when it feels like you’re fighting alone?
 When fighting for his/her rights seems synonymous with fighting people and institutions who should seemingly be on your side?

 There is no “right” or “wrong” way to support your children.
 But here is what I’ve learned in advocating for my son.
-Hopefully it will help to guide you in your journey.
+Hopefully, it will help to guide you in your journey towards special needs advocacy.

 Looking for a complimentary speech activity for your little one?
 Try Speech Blubs